-After a company goes into insolvent liquidation, the liquidator will be empowered to apply to the court to seek a declaration that a director of the company is responsible for insolvent trading of the company is liable to make a contribution to the company's assets that the court considers appropriate.
+After a company goes into insolvent liquidation, the liquidator will be empowered to apply to the court to seek a declaration that a director of the company responsible for insolvent trading of the company is liable to contribute to the company's assets that the court considers appropriate.
 The director's liability is civil in nature.